 In general, Solvency II valuation requires a market consistent approach to the valuation of assets and liabilities.
 The default reference framework for valuing assets and liabilities is IFRS as endorsed by the European Union ('IFRS-EU').
-As of this reporting period, the IFRS balance sheet is based on IFRS 9 and IFRS 17.
-For main assumptions used in determining fair value of assets and liabilities, reference is made to Note 26 'Fair value of financial assets and liabilities' and to Note 27 'Fair value of non-financial assets' in the 2023 Annual Report of NN Leven.
+The IFRS balance sheet is mainly based on IFRS 9 and IFRS 17.
+For main assumptions used in determining fair value of assets and liabilities, reference is made to Note 26 'Fair value of financial assets and liabilities' and to Note 27 'Fair value of non-financial assets' in the 2024 Annual Report of NN Leven.